Unpaid tax advice

 - A tax advisor cannot control all tax law rules from his head, but when dealing with a complex issue, he sometimes has to study the area in depth and look into the available literature.
 We do not invoice clients to study and search for related resources beyond tax advice.

 - The tax area is one of the most frequently changing legislative areas.
-We make sure that our clients are kept informed and therefore prepare information materials for our clients.
-You won't find time spent preparing information materials in our billing.
+We ensure that our clients are constantly informed and therefore prepare information materials for our clients.
+You will not find the time spent preparing information materials in our invoicing.

 - No one is inconseconomous and any of us can sometimes fail to provide the client with exactly the right information (there is no exception).
 Should such a situation occur, we not only bear full responsibility towards the client, but we do not invoice the client for such advice.